tzislam/libnvcd/README.md

 ### How to use in a source code

 We include an example in `nvcdrun/src/gpu_call.cu` showing how to annotate an application using libnvcd API calls.

 The figure below shows that `libnvcd_load` (the initialization function), `libnvcd_begin` and `libnvcd_end` functions are called from the host function.

 The begin and end functions can encompass several kernel calls.
 In that case, libnvcd aggregates collected samples across all kernels between the begin and end calls.

 ![Source code annotation using libnvcd API.](./annot.png)

 ### nvcdinfo

 You can first use `nvcdinfo` to determine what counters are available on the system.

-The script `nvcdinfo_gpu0` provides an example that fetches counters for the first GPU in the system.

-From there, it will spit out csv files for each event domain that the GPU has available.
+`nvcdinfo` will spit out csv files for each event domain that the GPU has available.
 The simplest approach is to take one of the lines in the CSV file and use that line as the event counters you wish to record.

 ### BENCH_EVENTS